dhruvdevu/GenreClassificationDL/index.md

 <img width="800" height="500" src="Pictures/ipyPlots/lstm_precision_recall.png" alt="best">

 The LSTM model had an average precision of 0.32, which is worse than our baseline.
 In addition, it had a (not bad) F1 score of 0.48.
 One explanation for why our model didnt work is that it may not have been well fitted to this type of data - perhaps convolutions are a better way of analyzing our particular data due to the locality of temporal correlations - at any given timestamp, the immediately neighbouring timestamps may be more important than more distant steps.
-LSTMs work better for data where correlations are more spread out, requiring longer memories.

 Though our model on average performed worse than our baseline, a large part of this was due to our difficulty training it - we didn't have time to optimize over hyperparameters.
 Perhaps hyperparam training and tweaking with the model (for example, adding attention) could increase its performance.
 This theory has evidence in the form of results from <a href="http://dawenl.github.io/files/FINAL.pdf
 ">Liang et al</a>,who were able to obtain 38% accuracy on the MSD using the same audio features and lyric data, but used a larger fraction of the dataset.